briandherbert/SimpleCameraPreview/README.md

         custom:frontFacing="true" />
 ```

-That alone will show a camera preview if possible; the custom attributes are optional.
+That alone will show a camera preview if permissions allow; the custom attributes are optional.

-**FOR API LEVEL >= 23, YOU MUST REMEMBER TO GRANT CAMERA PERMISSIONS** because of Android's new and annoying on-demand permissions model.
+**FOR API LEVEL >= 23, YOU MUST REMEMBER TO GRANT CAMERA PERMISSIONS** because of Android's new and annoying, on-demand permissions model.
 This library will fail silently if permissions aren't present when initialized, so you'll have to call `SimpleCameraPreview.showPreview()` after they're granted.
 See [CameraActivity.java](CameraActivity.java) for a ghetto example of this.

 ## Features
 #### Camera APIs